From Redshift to Real Space: Combining Linear Theory With Neural Networks: Results

-Next, we estimate the mean density profile of voids by computing, for each catalog, the monopole moment $\xi_0(r)$ of the void-halo cross-correlation function.
-To this end, we use the estimator introduced by \citet{DavisPebles83}:
+Next, we estimated the mean density profile of voids by computing, for each catalog, the monopole moment $\xi_0(r)$ of the void-halo cross-correlation function.
+To this end, we used the estimator introduced by \citet{DavisPebles83}:

 where $\mathcal{D}_\mathrm{v} \mathcal{D}_\mathrm{h}(r,\mu)$ denotes the number of void–halo pairs at separation $r$ and cosine of the angle $\mu$ with respect to the line of sight to the pair.
-The line of sight is identified with the $z$-axis, which is aligned with one side of the cubic simulation box. $\mathcal{D}_\mathrm{v} \mathcal{R}_\mathrm{h}(r,\mu)$ represents the number of void–random pair counts. $n_\mathrm{R}$ is the number of random halos homogeneously distributed throughout the box, and $n_\mathrm{H}$ is the number of true halos in the catalog.
+The line of sight was identified with the $z$-axis, which is aligned with one side of the cubic simulation box. $\mathcal{D}_\mathrm{v} \mathcal{R}_\mathrm{h}(r,\mu)$ represents the number of void–random pair counts. $n_\mathrm{R}$ is the number of random halos homogeneously distributed throughout the box, and $n_\mathrm{H}$ is the number of true halos in the catalog.
 The separation $r$ is a dimensionless quantity, defined by normalizing the void–halo pair separation by the effective radius of the void, $r_\mathrm{v}$.

-We evaluate $\xi^\mathrm{DP}(r,\mu)$ in 25 linearly spaced bins over the range $r \in [0, 3]$ and in 100 linearly spaced bins over the range $\mu \in [0, 1]$.
-The resulting values are integrated over $\mu$ to obtain the monopole moment $\xi_0(r)$.
-We also compute the quadrupole moment $\xi_2(r)$, which serves as an indicator of the effectiveness of redshift-space distortion removal.
+We evaluated $\xi^\mathrm{DP}(r,\mu)$ in 25 linearly spaced bins over the range $r \in [0, 3]$ and in 100 linearly spaced bins over the range $\mu \in [0, 1]$.
+The resulting values were integrated over $\mu$ to obtain the monopole moment $\xi_0(r)$.
+We also computed the quadrupole moment $\xi_2(r)$, which serves as an indicator of the effectiveness of redshift-space distortion removal.
 In the absence of such distortions, as in real space, we expect the quadrupole signal to vanish.
 Therefore, deviations from a null quadrupole in redshift space reflect the presence of anisotropies, while the recovery of a zero quadrupole after reconstruction indicates successful suppression of RSD.

-Fig.~\ref{fig: CV multipoles} presents the results of this analysis.
-On the left-hand side, we show the monopole moment of the cross-correlation function, i.e., the void density profile (top panel), and the residuals with respect to the reference real-space case (bottom panel), expressed in units of the \textit{RMS} scatter.
+Figure~\ref{fig: CV multipoles} presents the results of this analysis.
+On the left-hand side, we show the monopole moment of the cross-correlation function, i.e., the void density profile (top panel), and the residuals with respect to the reference real-space case (bottom panel), expressed in units of the RMS scatter.